Clever Plant Container Ideas

 - Milk crates, buckets and old trolleys.

-- Old wheelbarrows – they come in all shapes, materials and sizes but make fantastic planters for all sorts of edibles and ornamentals.
+- Old wheelbarrows – they come in all shapes, materials and sizes but make fantastic portable planters for all sorts of edibles and ornamentals.
 You can also just use the top part of the barrow if it’s made of plastic into a water garden, nestled down in between other plants.

 When the bottom of the wheelbarrow gives way, the depth and angle of the barrow makes a great planter with a few drainage holes.
 Plus the added bonus of having a portable pot.